-Entertainment is also included, as well as deck chairs and sun umbrellas (first come first serve base), and sport offer (depending on hotel’s or resort’s own facilities).
+Entertainment is also included, as well as deck chairs and sun umbrellas (first come first serve base), and sports offer (depending on hotel’s or resort’s own facilities).

-If these things are important to you than you should choose in all inclusive Croatia.
+If these things are important to you than all inclusive Croatia is for you.

 Will you save money staying in all-inclusive hotels in Croatia

-Since majority of Croatia all inclusive resorts cater to families with children, occupancy is influenced by school holidays.
+Since the majority of Croatia all inclusive resorts cater to families with children, occupancy is influenced by school holidays.
 Demand and rates increase during school holidays.
-But during the school term demand for all inclusive Croatia decreases and so do the prices.
+But during the school term, demand for all inclusive Croatia decreases and so do the prices.